In the spring and summer wall lizards sun themselves on the warm stones. They are about 5 or 6 in long.

 Lizards breed at two years old and are fully grown at four or five.
 It is believed that they may live for about ten years in the wild.

-Facts about some European lizards
+facts about European lizards

 The species mentioned in Britain are also found in continental Europe.
 Several other species are also found in Europe.